robotics-upo/hunav_sim/hunav_rviz2_panel/README.md

 * In this moment, initial pose and goals windows don't update point after receiving a point (Close and open the window to update it).
 We are fixing it.
 * Allow to modify Yaml file while is being shown.
-* Allow to save Yaml file in other directories.